 Lands located north of Discovery Line and in the area of the Town's Industrial Park, on the west side of Oil Heritage Road, south of Discovery Line may be used for any of the uses permitted along both sides of Centre Street and along the west side of Tank Street.
 In addition, these lands may be used for more general industrial uses, such as larger scale manufacturing, construction, and truck terminals.
-Recreational cannabis growing may also be permitted subject to the policies of section 15.0 of this Plan.
+Recreational cannabis growing may also be permitted subject to the policies of Section 14.0 of this Plan.

 Facilities should be planned to ensure industrial uses are appropriately sited, designed, buffered from especially sensitive land uses in order to prevent, minimize and mitigate any potential adverse effects from odour, noise and other contaminants, minimize risk to public health and safety, and to ensure the long-term operational and economic viability of major facilities in accordance with provincial guidelines, standards and procedures.
-Facilities should be planned to ensure industrial uses are appropriately designed, buffered from other designations in order to prevent and mitigate adverse effects from odour, noise and other contaminants, minimizing the risk to public health and safety.